Automattic/jetpack/extensions/extended-blocks/paid-blocks/README.md

 Paid Blocks
 ===========

-This shared extension takes over providing additional behavior to a block it's considered paid.
+This shared extension takes over providing additional behavior to a block if it considered to be a paid feature.

 This condition can depend on a few factors: is it a simple or atomic site? have the have site a paid or free plan?
 However, from the perspective of paid-blocks implementation, it relies on the business-layer system.